-Looking for the best window fan?
+Who makes the best window fan?
+Read on and know why a window fan is a great cooler to your home.
 Below is a guide to help you in making informed buying decision.

 What is a Window Fan?